GULibrarySandbox/intro-text-mining-analysis-old/content/7-analyse.md

 Machine learning is a branch of AI and process of teaching a computer system to recognise patterns in text without explicit human programming.
 Machine learning can be either unsupervised (with minimal human intervention) or supervised (with more human intervention).
 Explore machine learning from [Heath, 2020](https://www.zdnet.com/article/what-is-machine-learning-everything-you-need-to-know/).
 Analysis using Machine learning includes topic modelling, and Naive Bayes Classification, which are detailed below.

-## Common types of Computational analysis
+## Common types of Computational analysis tasks

 {% include figure.html img="TextAnalysisTasks.PNG" alt="Text analysis tasks" caption="Text analysis tasks" width="100%" %}
 Image Source: Jänicke, S., Franzini, G., Cheema, M. F., & Scheuermann, G. (2017, September).
 Visual text analysis in digital humanities.
 In Computer Graphics Forum (Vol. 36, No. 6, pp. 226-250) [https://doi-org.libraryproxy.griffith.edu.au/10.1111/cgf.12873](https://doi-org.libraryproxy.griffith.edu.au/10.1111/cgf.12873)

-Common text analysis tasks include:

 Analysing similar text patterns:
 - Linguistic patterns such a word frequency analysis which is useful for historical exploration of language as well as topic identification